-All patients who undergo breast preserving surgery (lumpectomy) and some patients who have mastectomy, undergo radiotherapy for breast cancer treatment.
+All patients who undergo breast preserving surgery (lumpectomy) and some patients who have mastectomy, undergo radiation therapy for breast cancer treatment.
 Many patients wonder why breast cancer radiation therapy is required if the entire cancer tumor has been removed with clean margins (area of “normal” tissue around the cancer).
 Unfortunately even with perfect surgery, the cancer will come back in the same breast within 10 years in 30 percent of patients who undergo lumpectomy alone.
 Radiation therapy reduces the risk of recurrence to less than 5 percent which is the same outcome as mastectomy.
 Recurrence after radiation, while rare, requires mastectomy.

 Breast Cancer Radiation Therapy Procedure